All right, news roundup, information overload hour.

 But there's a simple reason for that.

-You know, we've seen this in Chicago, we've seen this in Washington, D.C., when they had their their handgun bans.
+We've seen this in Washington, D.C., when they had their handgun bans.

-John Lott is with us.
+John Lotta's with us.

 He is the president of the Crime Prevention Research Center.

-I mean, clapping to a protest song uh and you know, literally, we want to know, Kamala, this is the song she's clapping to.
+And, you know, literally, we want to know, Kamala, this is the song she's clapping to.

 What did you come here for?

-Long live free Palestine and Haiti too, the band is is out there singing.
+The band is out there singing.

-The father of a victim of the Parkland school shooting, slamming Vice President Kamala Harris, he called it a photo op.
+Not exactly being complimentary, but putting that aside, focusing on what you're describing, the father of a victim of the Parkland school shooting, slamming Vice President Kamala Harris, he called it a photo op.

-And this is her making the announcement about the National Resource Center for red flag laws.
+And this is her making the announcement about the National Resource Center for Red Flag Laws.

 Listen.

-And this National Resource Center will be a place where we will through that provide for training for local leaders on how to use red flag laws and keep communities safe.
+And this National Resource Center will be a place where we will, through that, provide for training for local leaders on how to use red flag laws and keep communities safe.

 So these are just what some of the ways that we can learn from what happened here.

-And of course, as you know, I will continue to advocate for what we must do in terms of universal background checks.
+And of course, as you know, I will continue to advocate for what we must do in terms of universal background checks, an assault weapons ban, what we must continue to do to treat, diagnose, and treat trauma in our communities.

-Your reaction to your uh ever so brilliant vice president.
+Your reaction to your ever-so-brilliant vice president.

-Well, look, uh, she mentions these universal background checks, these background checks on the private transfers of guns.
+Well, look, she mentions these universal background checks, these background checks on the private transfers of guns.

 And the answer would have been no.